jsschrepping/ATAC-preprocessing/README.md

-# atac-preprocessing
-Preprocessing and peak calling of ATAC-seq data.
+Snakemake workflow for pre-processing and peak calling of ATAC-seq data.

-This is going to be extreme!
+Use jsschrepping/bioinfo-base-image:v0.0.2 to run the script.